apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 This can be enabled via Java system properties on agent invocation by setting `propertiesImplementation = org.apache.flume.node.EnvVarResolverProperties`.

 For example::

-  $ NC_PORT=44444 bin/flume-ng agent --conf conf --conf-file example.conf --name a1 -Dflume.root.logger=INFO,console -DpropertiesImplementation=org.apache.flume.node.EnvVarResolverProperties
+  $ NC_PORT=44444 bin/flume-ng agent --conf conf --conf-file example.conf --name a1 -Dflume.root.logger.level=INFO -Dflume.root.logger.appender=Console -DpropertiesImplementation=org.apache.flume.node.EnvVarResolverProperties

 Note the above is just an example, environment variables can be configured in other ways, including being set in `conf/flume-env.sh`.